medatlhs/Cpp-Modules/Module 05/nts.md

     Polymorphism: You can catch them via base class reference or pointer.

     Message: what() provides the error details, which you can override in your own exceptions if you make them.

+# Definition of Polymorphism (C++)
+Polymorphism in C++ is the ability of a function, object, or operator to behave differently based on the context.
+More specifically, it allows a base class pointer or reference to refer to objects of derived classes, and invoke the appropriate derived class methods at runtime through dynamic dispatch.

+This enables writing flexible and extensible code where the exact behavior depends on the actual object type, not just the pointer or reference type.

+Types of Polymorphism in C++
+Compile-time polymorphism (Static polymorphism):

+Function overloading

+Operator overloading

+Templates

+Run-time polymorphism (Dynamic polymorphism):

+Achieved using virtual functions and inheritance

+Allows method overriding

+# What is an abstract class?
+It’s a class that cannot be instantiated directly.

+It’s designed to be a base class for other classes to inherit from.

+It usually contains one or more pure virtual functions (in C++), which are functions declared but not implemented in the abstract class.

+Subclasses must override (implement) those pure virtual functions to become concrete (instantiable).